Extended Response Patterns

 The second argument of any route method in method in a MockServer

 instance is the response pattern.
-This pattern can be a number (the HTTP status to return) or an object specifying additional data to return with the response.
+This pattern can be a number (the HTTP status to return), an object specifying additional data to return with the response, or a function.
 This is helpful when you’re making requests that expect a specific response format.

 Extended response pattern keys